uber-go/guide/src/error-once.md

 **Bad**: Log the error and return it

 Callers further up the stack will likely take a similar action with the error.
-Doing so causing a lot of noise in the application logs for little value.
+Doing so makes a lot of noise in the application logs for little value.

 </td><td>